L (entertainer): 2017–2023: Rising popularity and military enlistment

 In 2017, L starred in MBC's historical drama The Emperor: Owner of the Mask.
 His portrayal of a commoner who stands in for the king earned viewers' approval, and he was named Actor of the Month in June by MBC Dramanet.

 In 2018, L starred in the legal drama Ms. Hammurabi portraying a judge.
 His performance in the series was well-received, earning him increased recognition.

 In 2019, L starred in the fantasy romance drama Angel's Last Mission: Love.

 In August 2019, L left Woollim.

 In 2020, L starred in the fantasy romance drama Welcome as a cat who turns into a human male.
 In December 2020, L starred in historical comedy Royal Secret Agent.

 Before his enlistment, he released his debut single album Memory on February 3.
 He also held an online fan meeting on February 20.
-While serving his military enlistment, it was announced on September 25, 2021, that L will make his musical theatre debut in the military musical Meisa's Song alongside EXO's Chanyeol, B.A.P.'s Daehyun and actor Moon Yong-suk.
+On September 25, 2021, it was announced that L would make his musical theatre debut while serving his military enlistment in the military musical Meisa's Song alongside EXO's Chanyeol, B.A.P.'s Daehyun and actor Moon Yong-suk.

 On March 7, 2023, L signed a contract with Look Media.